scaleoutsean/solidfire-windows/README.md

   - Install drivers, plugins, modules, etc.
     - Solidfire VSS Hardware Provider v2 (only on Hyper-V hosts)
     - SolidFire PowerShell Tools 1.5.1 or newer for Microsoft PowerShell 5.1 (management clients only)
-    - Drivers (NetApp HCI H41C node needs one for Mellanox and two for Intel - see under Drivers)
+    - Drivers (NetApp HCI H41C node needs one for Mellanox and two for Intel - see Drivers section)
   - Install required Windows features (Multipath I/O, Failover-Cluster, etc.) on Hyper-V hosts
-  - Update OS and reboot (maybe more than once)
+  - Update OS and reboot (you may need to do that more than once)
 - Configure Windows hosts
   - Hostnames, timezone, network interfaces, routes, DNS (A & PTR including virtual IPs), DHCP, IPv6, etc.
-  - Join Active Directory (recommended)
+  - Join Active Directory (recommended) and create an alias (group) for cluster administrators
+    - Enable NTP service on the Active Directory server (or other server) on the management network (used by SolidFire management IPs and the optional IPMI)
   - Make sure cluster members' DNS server is pointed at ADS DNS and that ADS forwards other requests upstream (DNS resolution must work!)
   - Configure Hyper-V and virtual switches
     - If Hyper-V is configured for Kerberos make sure Windows AD delegation for required resources is allowed with Kerberos